microsoft/MTC_IPaaSWorkshop/README.md

 ### 8. [Create Service Bus Consumer Logic App](./08-servicebus-consumer-la.md)

-This module will create the Logic app responsible for notifiy the customer their order has been processed.
+This exercise will create the Logic app responsible for notifiy the customer their order has been processed.

 ### 9. [(Optional) Integrate Order Notification with Teams](./09-teams-integration.md)